16 Questions that help you decide if you want to be a Business Analyst

 The conversation is between the founder of Apnacourse.com, Satish & founder of Adaptive US, L N Mishra.
 The discussion is about why anyone should choose Business Analysis as a profession, its future prospects and trends in the next 10-15 years.

 Satish: Hello everyone, welcome to the Knowledge Series of apnacourse.com.
 I’m Satish, the CEO and founder of Apnacourse.
 In today’s session, we will focus on business analysis, its trends, opportunities and what the future lies for business analysts.
 I have with me Mr. LN Mishra.

 Satish: Founder of Adaptive US, thank you for joining in sir.

 LN Mishra: Thank you.

-Satish: Adaptive Processes is a leading training, and consulting, and a solutions firm in business analysis.
+Satish: Adaptive US is a leading training, and consulting, and a solutions firm in business analysis.
 Sir, I have a few questions from some of our business analysts.
 The idea of such knowledge sessions is to help them understand the reason behind business analysis, and get them up to date on what are the trends in it.

 LN Mishra: Sure, sure.

 Satish: Start with a couple of questions on what is business analysis.
 What is business analysis, and who is a business analyst?